51Degrees/documentation/src/features/usagesharing.md

 # Introduction

-Some of the services offered by 51Degrees benefit from @evidence (optionally) being sent back to 51Degrees' data processing system from live installations of the @Pipeline.
-We use this evidence to ensure that our data is up-to-date, comprehensive and continues to provide accurate results.
+Some of the services offered by 51Degrees benefit from @evidence (optionally) being sent back to 51Degrees data processing system from live installations of the @Pipeline.
+We use this evidence to ensure that our data is up-to-date, comprehensive, and continues to provide accurate results.